vinsonizer/f3-automation/README.md

 `gapps upload`

+### Configuring a trigger
+In script.google.com, go Resources -> Current Project's Triggers.
+Choose the proper trigger (e.g. checkBackblasts) and a schedule (E.g. hourly at every 4 hours).
+I also like to set a notification in case of errors here.

 ### More reading:
 [See Here](https://www.npmjs.com/package/node-google-apps-script) for the npm documentation on this gapps workflow and [Here](https://developers.googleblog.com/2015/12/advanced-development-process-with-apps.html?m=1) for an article on best practices.